Laser Hair Removal vs IPL: Cost, Effectiveness, and Which to Choose in 2026

 | Maintenance per session | $75 to $250 | $50 to $200 | Minimal (replacement cartridges) |

-Effectiveness by skin tone
+Effectiveness by Skin Tone

 - Lighter skin tones (Fitzpatrick I to III): Both professional laser and IPL are safe and effective.
 IPL is a reasonable cost-effective option at a reputable clinic for the right candidate in this range.